bricef/coding-challenges/broken-links/README.md

   <URL>  The URL to scan.

 Options:
   -f, --follow           Follow links and perform analysis on all pages in subdomain.
 (False by default).
+      --cookie <cookie>  Set cookie for requests.
+Can be specified multiple times.
   -h, --help             Print help
   -V, --version          Print version
 ```

 ## Enhancements